 Plan your video sequence.
 Think ahead to know what shots you want.

-Use a tripod as much as you can.
+Use a tripod or monopod as much as you can.
 You will get much better quality video.

 If you have to use a handheld technique, build a bridge with your arm against your body for stability.